 What is a digital learning ecosystem?

-Research shows that employees value continuous learning more than any other form of rewards or recognition.
-One reason is that knowledge, information and technology are in a constant state of flux, requiring the current workforce to be constantly on their toes to update their skills.
+Research shows that employees value continuous learning more than any other form of reward or recognition.
+One reason is that knowledge, information, and technology are in a constant state of flux, requiring the current workforce to be constantly on their toes to update their skills.
 Therefore, when organizations invest in L&D initiatives, it provides them a sense of security that they have a platform to constantly enhance their skills with evolving trends.